jaateixeira/ScrapLogGit2Net/README.md

 ## Windows
 Contributor writing this subsection welcome

+Across platforms, you can run testcases by invoking the bash script testScrapLog.sh avaliable in the rep. If those cases run well, i.e., you got green color, you installed ScrapLogGit2Net successfully.

 # Contributing
 Please create a new branch for any new feature.
 Branch or fork, code, test, then pull request.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).